riplaboratory/Kanaloa/SoftwareInstallation/.bashrc_inclusions/readme.md

 # .bashrc Inclusions
+The .bashrc file is a shell script that runs every time a new terminal is launched.
+This file autosets inclusions to each terminal window for convenience.
+Listed below are all of our standard .bashrc file inclusions.

-Copy and past the following text at the end of your ROS .bashrc file.
-In a default install of ROS, your .bashrc file will be located in your home directory (it is a hidden file, so you will not see it in the file explorer by default).
-You can access it with
+This file is located in your home directory.
+It is a hidden file, so you will not see it in your file explorer by default.
+You can access it by:
 ```
 cd ~
 gedit .bashrc
 ```

 Once open, add the following lines to the end of the file:

 ```